Open Water Session

 Where and When

-Sessions will take place on a Tuesday evening at Gosfield Lake Resort from 6pm - 7:30pm.
+Sessions will take place on a Monday or Tuesday evening at Gosfield Lake Resort from 6pm - 7:30pm.

 If it is your first time at Gosfield you will have to fill out an Emergency contact form for the organisers before being alowed to swim.
-Also you MUST wear a hat so please bring one along.
+In line with the health and saftey procedures at Gosfield Lake, anyone wishing to swim regularly will need to buy a Gosfield swimming hat (the cost being £5).
+If it is your first time swimming at the lake you will not be expected to buy a hat.

 The Lake does have changing rooms and hot showers, there is also a cafe there selling tea/coffee and bacon rolls.

-The cost of the session is £5 this is the entry fee at Gosfield so please make sure you bring along £5 or you wont be able to swim.
-(West suffolk will recive a discount £4 instead of £5 as long as we bring along enough swimmers to warrant Gosfield giving us a discount)
+The cost of the session is £4 this is the entry fee at Gosfield so please make sure you bring along £4 or you wont be able to swim.

 So buying a wetsuit can be a bit daunting so to try and help here's a few tips.